ByronBecker/github_workshop/README.md

 ### What is GitHub and how does GitHub work

 ####History
-* GitHub is a version control system for tracking changes in computer files and coordinating work on those files among multiple people
+* Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people
-* Was created in 2005 for development of the Linux kernel, but unlike the linux kernel, it is FREE
+* Git created in 2005 for development of the Linux kernel, and like the linux kernel, it is FREE.
+GitHub was launched 3 years later in 2008
+* GitHub is a web-based Git or version control repository and Internet hosting service.

 ####How it works